InfrastructureOverload/agileek.github.io/_posts/2018-06-10-jonathan-pigree-presentation.markdown

 As a professional, my main point of interests are OpenSource Softwares, Linux and programming.
 Yes that is pretty broad, which is great as I will always find something cool to be curious about. :)

-Nowadays, I am mostly containerizing applications, and managing/learning Kubernetes clusters.
+Nowadays, I am mostly containerizing applications, and managing Kubernetes clusters.